TL;DR

 Probate is the formal process of administering a deceased person's estate—verifying the will (if one exists) and granting the executors the legal authority to distribute assets.
 While necessary, it is notoriously slow.

-According to data from HM Courts & Tribunals Service, the average time from submitting a probate application to a grant being issued was approximately 14 weeks in early 2024.
+According to data from UK public and industry sources & Tribunals Service, the average time from submitting a probate application to a grant being issued was approximately 14 weeks in early 2024.
 However, this is just the average, and complex cases or applications with errors can take significantly longer, sometimes stretching well over a year.

 During this time, your family may face immediate financial pressures: